Localization in quiver moduli spaces: Localization in quiver moduli spaces

-for all $t\in T$ and an $a\in\mathbb{C}^{\ast}$.
-This defines a character $a\in X(T)$ such that we have for all $t\in T$.\\Each $g_i$ induces an isomorphism between the weight spaces $V_{i,\chi}$ and $V_{i,\chi+a}$.
-But since the vector spaces $V_i$ are finite dimensional, we already have $a=0$.\\Hence we may understand $g$ as an isomorphism between $X$ and $X'$. \begin{flushright}$\square$\end{flushright} Every fixed point arises from such an embedding.
-Moreover, the images of these embeddings are pairwise disjoint so that we obtain the following concluding theorem: \begin{satz} The set of fixed points $M_d^s(Q)^T$ is isomorphic to the disjoint union of moduli spaces in which $\hat{d}$ ranges over all equivalence classes of dimension vectors being compatible with $d$. \end{satz}
+Thus each $g_q$ induces an isomorphism between the weight spaces $Y_{q,\chi}$ and $Y'_{q,\chi}$.
+Hence we may understand $g$ as an isomorphism between $X$ and $X'$ because $g$ is compatible with the weight space decomposition.

+Every fixed point arises from such an embedding.
+Moreover, the images of these embeddings are pairwise disjoint so that we obtain the following concluding theorem: \begin{satz} The set of fixed points $M_d^s(Q)^T$ is isomorphic to the disjoint union of moduli spaces where $\hat{d}$ ranges over all equivalence classes of dimension vectors being compatible with $d$. \end{satz}